 Setting the MTU (Maximum Transmission Unit)

-MTU is the largest size of data packets that can be transmitted.
-Adjusting MTU can help optimize network performance in certain cases.
+The largest size of the data packets which can be transmitted is called MTU.
+Adjusting MTU can optimize network performance in certain cases.

 sudo ifconfig eth0 mtu 1452